 It takes a special kind of person to walk 2000 miles in 292 days.
 Not the strolling across the green and pleasant lands of England type of walking, but through leech infested flood plains, mosquito ridden swamps and dense bush.
 That special kind of person is David Lemon.
 The first person recorded in history to walk the entire length of the Zambezi River.

-At 67, David wasn’t a young man when he decided to embark upon, what some people might consider a reckless journey.
-David doesn’t see it that way, although he had no real plan for the trip; no months of planning routes or preparing mentally and physically for the challenge.
+At 67, David wasn’t a young man when he decided to embark upon, what some people might consider, a reckless journey.
+David doesn’t see it that way, although he had no real strategy for the trip; no months of planning routes or preparing mentally and physically for the challenge.
 David didn’t take any maps with him, no hi-tech, modern technology.
 This was his world.
 He grew up in some of the more remote parts of Africa, with parents that gave him the freedom to walk in the bush, despite dangers from wildlife.

 “I don’t believe in planning,” he said.
 “If you know there’s a major obstacle ahead, like a big hill, you worry a long time before about how you’ll get over it.
 If you don’t know it’s there, you just figure out how to get over the hill when it’s in front of you.”